tstuefe/JEP387/jep.md

 ## Preface

 Class metadata live in non-java-heap, native memory.
-Their lifetime is bound to the that of the loading class loader.
+Their lifetime is bound to that of the loading class loader.

 At the lowest level, memory is reserved from the OS, piecemeal committed and handed out in chunks of varying sizes to the class loader.
 From that point on, these chunks are owned by the class loader.
 From that chunk the class loader does simple pointer bump allocation to serve metadata allocation requests.